 If you add these two together, your total tax bill comes to $69,140.
 While the tax saving of 3.8%, if you spread the sale over multiple years, may be small, it still is worth paying attention to.

 In addition, if you sold your ISO shares and that caused your income to exceed the 20% breakpoint of $480,050, you’d actually owe 20% + 3.8%, or 23.8%, in total taxes.

 Incentive Stock Options and the AMT “Phase Out Tax”

 The AMT uses a second set of tax calculations that include the bargain element, limiting deductions, and different tax rates (26% and 28%) to determine if you owe income tax.

 The rules for AMT also have an exemption amount and phaseout that are different from the regular tax calculation.
-For calculation the AMT, the exemption and phase out period is as follows:
+For calculation of the AMT, the exemption and phase-out period are as follows: